dataminer33/Zurich_In_Numbers/README.md

 The data used in this dashboard is sourced from the [Stadt Zürich Open Data](https://data.stadt-zuerich.ch).

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

 - Thanks to the Streamlit community for creating an amazing tool for data visualization.
 - Special thanks to the Stadt Zürich for providing the open data.

-## Contact

-For any questions or feedback, please reach out to [your-email@example.com].